August 5, 2019

 What led to the erasure of Farrokh Bulsara's Brownness?

-We celebrate Black History Month by celebrating the love between Demetrius and Mina, and the love between Jay and Uganda.
+The iconic Mira Nair film is as much about the love between Demetrius and Mina, as it is about the love between Jay and Uganda.